baharev/sdopt-tearing/docs/index.rst

 Exact and heuristic methods for tearing
 =======================================

-A demo application :file:`demo.py` is presented on this web-page, showing the capabilities of novel tearing algorithms.
-Most of the implemented algorithms are described in the following academic papers (submitted, only drafts are available on these links):
+Many of the implemented algorithms are described in the following academic papers (submitted, only drafts are available on these links):

   - `An exact method for the minimum feedback arc set problem <http://reliablecomputing.eu/baharev_minimum_feedback_arc_set.pdf>`_
   - `Tearing systems of nonlinear equations I. A survey <http://reliablecomputing.eu/baharev_tearing_survey.pdf>`_